 ISO 9000 Series of Quality Standards

-The ISO 9000 series of quality – related documents was created by the International Organization for Standardization (ISO) as international requirements for quality management systems.
-Now that ISO 9000 is in more than 178 countries with over one million registrations it is common in the business world.
+The ISO 9000 series was created by the International Organization for Standardization (ISO) as international requirements and guidelines for quality management systems.
+It was originally introduced in 1987 and over the years has established itself in the global economy having been adopted in over 178 countries with over one million registrations.

 ISO 9000 (1994) originally had three QMS models depending on the primary function: